What's On This Page?

 This is a post-infectious illness that abates within a few weeks for most people.
 Think about it, you had the flu in 2018, but you feel pretty good today, right?
 Most of you would say yes to that, however, there are probably some of you who would confess that you’ve never fully regained your health and that there are little problems still plaguing you.

-PVFS has the primary symptom of fatigue, however it is also sometimes accompanied by sleep disturbances too.
+PVFS has the primary symptom of fatigue, however, it is also sometimes accompanied by sleep disturbances too.
 As for the tiredness you feel, that can be accompanied with other symptoms that are quite alarming.
-For example, shortness of breath, weakness, a sensation of lightheadedness, heart palpitations and mild chest pain associated with exercise.
-I have a comprehensive article on PVFS posted at my website.
+For example, shortness of breath, weakness, a sensation of lightheadedness, heart palpitations, and mild chest pain associated with exercise.
+If you have 5 or 10 extra minutes, please consider more suggestions which I’ve included in this article: The Link Between Chronic Fatigue And Viral Infections Plus 18 Solutions.

 The symptoms of LVH